 When you launch Visual Studio, it initially displays the Start Page shown in Figure 1-2 by default.
-The Start Page's Recent Projects section lists projects that you have worked on recently and provides links that let you open an existing project or Web site, or create a new project or web site.
-The Getting Started section contains links to help topics that may be useful to beginners.
+The Start Page's Recent Projects section lists projects that you have worked on recently and provides links that let you open an existing project or website, or create a new project or website.
+The Get Started tab contains links to help topics that may be useful to beginners.